14thibea/megamix/doc/getting_started.rst

 .. note::

-	Scikit-learn is being used for only one function in the K-means algorithm which will be replaced soon to avoid this dependency.
+	Scikit-learn is being used for only one function in the K-means algorithm and this latter will be replaced soon to avoid this dependency.

 Description
 ===========